xamarin/benchmarker/README.md

     ./compare.exe [parameters] [--] <tests-dir> <results-dir> <benchmarks-dir> <config-file> [<config-file>+]

-Where :
+Where:

-  - tests-dir : path to tests/ directory
+  - `tests-dir`: path to tests directory
-  - results-dir : path to results/ directory
+  - `results-dir`: path to results directory
-  - benchmarks-dir : path to benchmarks/ directory
+  - `benchmarks-dir`: path to benchmarks directory
-  - config-file : path to a configuration file to run, there is one or more
+  - `config-file`: path to a configuration file to run, there is one or more.

-Store the graph to "graph.svg" in current directory by default.
+Stores the graph to `graph.svg` in the current directory by default.

 ## JSON results format

-The new JSON results format is as follow :
+The new JSON results format is as follows:

-  - DateTime : date and time at which this benchmark was run
+  - `DateTime`: date and time at which this benchmark was run
-  - Benchmark : copy data of the `benchmarks/*.benchmark` corresponding file
+  - `Benchmark`: copy data of the `benchmarks/*.benchmark` corresponding file
-    - Name : name of the benchmark
+    - `Name`: name of the benchmark
-    - TestDirectory : working directory to use to run the benchmark, relative to tests/
+    - `TestDirectory`: working directory to use to run the benchmark, relative to tests/
-    - CommandLine : command line parameters to pass to the benchmark
+    - `CommandLine`: command line parameters to pass to the benchmark
-    - Timeout : timeout specific to this benchmark, in seconds
+    - `Timeout`: timeout specific to this benchmark, in seconds
-  - Config : copy data of the `configs/*.conf` corresponding file
+  - `Config`: copy data of the `configs/*.conf` corresponding file
-    - Name : name of the config
+    - `Name`: name of the config
-    - Count : number of time to run the benchmark
+    - `Count`: number of time to run the benchmark
-    - Mono : path to the mono executable
+    - `Mono`: path to the mono executable
-    - MonoOptions : command line parameters to pass to the mono runtime
+    - `MonoOptions`: command line parameters to pass to the mono runtime
-    - MonoEnvironmentVariables : environment variables to set to run the benchmark
+    - `MonoEnvironmentVariables`: environment variables to set to run the benchmark
-    - ResultsDirectory : path to the results directory, relative to the benchmarker repository root directory
+    - `ResultsDirectory`: path to the results directory, relative to the benchmarker repository root directory
-  - Version : standard output when run with `--version` runtime command line parameter
+  - `Version`: standard output when run with `--version` runtime command line parameter
-  - Timedout : true if any of the run of the benchmark has timed out
+  - `Timedout`: true if any of the run of the benchmark has timed out
-  - Runs : collections of the runs for the benchnark, size is equal to Config.Count
+  - `Runs`: collections of the runs for the benchnark, size is equal to Config.Count
-    - WallClockTime : wall clock time taken to run the benchmark
+    - `WallClockTime`: wall clock time taken to run the benchmark
-    - Output : standard output of the benchmark
+    - `Output`: standard output of the benchmark
-    - Error : standard error of the benchmark
+    - `Error`: standard error of the benchmark